 - Do I have a professional resume completed?

-- Do I know how to conduct professional job search correspondences?
+- Do I know how to write professional job search correspondences?

 - Do I have quality professional references?

-- Is my social media presence (i.e. LinkedIn) professional or do I need to reassess my online presence?
+- Is my social media presence (e.g., LinkedIn, Handshake) professional or do I need to reassess my online presence?

 - Am I capable of a salary negotiation and understanding salary packages?

-- Am I prepared for the transition from backpack to briefcase – first year of work?
+- Am I prepared for the transition from from college to my first post-graduate destination?

 - Do I understand how to navigate workplace politics?